wreilly1/Gameboy/README.md

 ```bash
 make clean  # Remove build files
 ```

-## License

-This project is for educational purposes.
-Game Boy and related trademarks are property of Nintendo Co., Ltd.

-## Contributing

-This is an educational project.
-For improvements or bug reports, please ensure changes maintain code quality and emulation accuracy.

-## Acknowledgments

-- Nintendo for the original Game Boy hardware
 - Game Boy development community for documentation and resources
 - SDL2 team for cross-platform graphics support